 Here are the metrics in accounting that lead towards the balance sheet KPIs, eventually resulting in successful finance close:

-Measuring these metrics is easier when leveraging software.
+Measuring these metrics is easier when leveraging an accounting software.
 It automates repetitive tasks while ensuring accuracy.

 The balance sheet is essential for the financial close because it provides a snapshot of a company’s financial position at the end of an accounting period.
 It eases the decision-making, reconciliation, and audit readiness.
 So, aiming for the defined KPIs ensures a successful close.